splorp/newtontalk-faq/newtontalk-faq.md

 ### What happened to Planet Newton running the list?

+They screwed up.
 We executed a coup.

 ### What the heck does that mean?

 Okay, here’s what went down.

-In 1999, Sean could no longer host the list on his own.
-He asked if someone could take over the administration duties.
+In the summer of 1999, Sean could no longer host the list on his own and he asked list members if someone would be willing to take over the administration duties.
 The folks running the Planet Newton website stepped in and agreed to take over the list from Sean.

-Things were all right for a while, but in 2000 the list stared having problems.
-Outages, duplicate messages, list members being unsubscribed at random, members being dropped from the digest, and so on.
-Issues were often rectified, but not always.
-Many list members became increasingly frustrated at Planet Newton’s attitude towards management of the list.
+Things were all tickety-boo for a while, but in 2000 the list stared having problems.
+There were duplicate messages being sent out, list members unsubscribed at random or dropped from receiving the digest, complete list outages, and so on.
+The issues were often corrected within a couple of days, but not always.
+List members became increasingly frustrated at Planet Newton’s attitude towards management of the list.
 It was as if they just didn’t care.

-Sometime in 2000, two “emergency” lists were started in case Planet Newton went down.
+During this period of unrest and dissatisfaction, two “emergency” lists were created.
+Just in case Planet Newton went down permanently.

-NewtonTalk 2 was founded by Rich Lindsay on May 13, 2000
+The NewtonTalk 2 was founded by Rich Lindsay on May 13, 2000.

 http://web.archive.org/web/20050312153858/http://groups.yahoo.com/group/newtontalk2/